fbpx

 Prune: First, take a look at all those pins scattered throughout the map.
 Are there any that are obvious outliers?
 If so, figure out how long off course it will take to get to that point, and ask yourself if it’s worth it.

 Sometimes it is.
 Perhaps that pin is the whole reason for your road trip, and you absolutely want to go.
-But on the other hand, maybe it’s just a rock formation that would be cool to see if you’re in the area, but it’s not worth the 2-hour drive.
+But on the other hand, maybe it’s just a rock formation that would be cool to see if you’re in the area, but it’s not worth the 2-hour drive time to get there.

 Start eliminating any pins on your map that don’t make sense with your time frame.